 The Parks Department has completed three community meetings, and in March will hold additional meetings focused on specific topics.
 A March 23 session will focus on the Victory Gardens; the War Memorial, the John Boyle O'Reilly statue, and the future Evans Way Bridge design are the themes on March 28.
-A pathways meeting, originally set for March 22 but postponed because it conflicted with the Fenway Civic Association's annual meeting, has yet to be rescheduled.
-Kyle Zick, consulting landscape architect, announced that a detailed site survey would be available soon.
-Then, information about possible impacts of new or relocated pathways on existing trees will become available.
+A pathways meeting, originally set for March 22 but postponed because it conflicted with the Fenway Civic Association's annual architect, announced that a detailed site survey would be available soon. impacts of new or relocated pathways on existing trees will become available.
 Funding for the pathways project hasn't changed since the Parks Department first announced the project, despite a widening of the scope to encompass needed work on the park's public art.
 As the new budget season approaches, the Parks Department could potentially allocate more money and ask for funding for the bridge construction-only the design of the Evans Way Bridge is funded.
 Recent support from the City's Browne Fund-\$50,000 for restoration of the John Boyle O'Reilly statue-is a positive step forward.
 Alison Pultinas lives in Mission Hill.